 Mante Nieuwland, Tali Ditman and Gina Kuperberg have had their paper, "On the incrementality of pragmatic processing: An ERP investigation of informativeness and pragmatic abilities" accepted for publication in Journal of Memory and Language.

-Gina Kuperberg gives the Joseph Zubin Memorial Award Lecture at the University of Pittsburgh School of Medicine.
+Gina gives the Joseph Zubin Memorial Award Lecture at the University of Pittsburgh School of Medicine.
 Her talk is entitled "Spatiotemporal Imaging of Thought in Schizophrenia".

 Martin Paczynski, Trevor Blackford, Suiping Wang, Tali Ditman, Marianna Eddy